farlies/rsked/doc/CONFIGURATION.md

 audio resources that may be scheduled.
 Each source consists of a *name* (the key) and a JSON object that has a number of required or optional members describing its *attributes*.
 Source names may be any unique string. `rsked` distributes with a number of [stock sources](#Stock Sources) with names starting with the "%" character.
-These are used for `rsked` internal announcements.
+These are used for `rsked` internal announcements; the use of the "%" prefix for other source names is discouraged.

-#### Common attributes
+#### Common Source Attributes

-Several attributes apply to more than one type of source:
+Most attributes apply to more than one type of source.
+Three attributes are **required** of every source:

+- `medium` : string, one of `file`, `directory`, `playlist`, `stream`
-- `mode` : one of `off`, `radio`, `ogg`, `mp3`, or `mp3_stream`
+- `encoding` : string, one of `ogg`, `mp3`, `mp4`, `flac`, `wfm`, `nfm`, `mixed`
+- `location` : a pathname, frequency, or URL (see media sections below)

+The encoding indicates how the audio is represented in the medium.
+Values correspond to well-known file and broadcast types.

+Several more attributes are common, but have default values:

-- `alternate` : the *name* of another source to be used if the source being defined is unavailable for any reason.
-If no alternate is named, the alternate is `off`, in effect silence.
+- `alternate` : string, the *name* of another source
-- `repeat` : whether to keep repeating the source for the scheduled duration (true/false).
+- `repeat` : boolean, whether to keep repeating the source
+- `quiet` : boolean, whether it is okay for the source to be silent
-- `dynamic` : whether the pathname should be computed at play time (true/false)
+- `dynamic` : boolean, whether the pathname should be computed at play time
+- `announcement` : boolean, is the source an announcement
+- `duration` : number, seconds to play

+The `alternate` is a source to be played if the source being defined is unavailable for any reason.
+If no `alternate` is named, the default alternate is `off`, a built-in source that is silent.

+If `repeat` is `true` then the source will be started again as many times an necessary to fill the scheduled period.
+The default is `false`.
+Setting it to `true` might be sensible for a locally stored recording.

+A `quiet` source may be silent for extended periods without `rsked` flagging a playback problem.
+It is `false` by default, except for local media that do not have the `repeat` option set to `true`.

-Dynamic resources have their resource location computed at the time of of play by substituting certain symbols with components of the local date or time.
+`dynamic` resources have their actual resource location computed at the time of of play by substituting certain symbols with components of the local date or time.
 The substitution is described in `man 3 strftime`.
 For example, `%d` in the string is replaced by the day of the month (01 to 31), and `%y` is the year (e.g. 2020).

-Source definitions must include exactly one of the keywords `frequency`, `file`, `directory`, `playlist` or `url`.
+This is handy to fetch internet resources that are date-named or files to be played on particular days.

+`announcement` sources are intended to be *briefly* interrupt normal programs, which resume when the annoucement finishes.
+Default: `false`.
+NOTE: currently announcements must use **ogg** encoding.

+`duration` indicates the number of seconds (and fractions thereof) that are required for a recorded work to play to completion.
+Omit if not known.
+It is currently used only the `rcal` schedule editor.

-#### Radio sources
+#### Radio Sources

-- `mode` : `radio`
+- `medium` : string, `radio`
+- `encoding` : string, either `wfm` or `nfm`
-- `frequency` : string indicating frequency in MHz
+- `location` : double, indicating frequency in MHz

+Standard FM broadcast stations use "wide" FM (wfm) and a frequency that is a multiple of 100KHz, e.g. `90.3`.
+"Narrow" FM is used for other stations such as weather and emergency services; it is currently *not* supported by the SDRplayer, but will be in the near future.

-#### Locally stored MP3 or OGG Files
+#### Locally Stored Music Files

+- `medium` : string, `file` or `directory`
-- `mode` : `mp3` or `ogg`
+- `encoding` : string, `ogg`, `mp3`, `mp4`, or `flac`
-- `file` : local pathname of the audio file
+- `location` : string, local relative pathname of the audio file

-The pathname in `file` may be absolute or relative to the player working directory. "~/" expansion will be performed on this pathname.
+Files and directories are taken to be relative to the *music library path*.
+For example:  `"brian eno/another green world"` would be: `"/home/pi/Music/brian eno/another green world"` in a default configuration for user `pi`.

+There is one exception: *announcements* are taken to be relative to the announcement directory, e.g. `"motd/fcookie.ogg"` might be translated to: `"/home/pi/.config/rsked/motd/fcookie.ogg"`

 #### Playlists

-- `playlist` : name of a playlist naming files of the type specified by `mode`
+- `medium` : `playlist`
-- `path` : pathname of the playlist
+- `location` : string, relative pathname of the playlist

+The location pathname is taken to be relative to the *playlist directory*.

 A playlist is a file that should have one media pathname per line.
-The pathnames within the file should either be absolute, or relative to the *working directory* defined for the player (`working_dir`) in `rsked.json`.
 No shell expansion at all is performed on these pathnames.
 De facto standard M3U file format is acceptable, but the M3U directives will be ignored.
 Example playlists are included in the `mpd/playlists` directories;